dylanroy/rock-the-jvm-scala-beginners/README.md

 # Rock The JVM Scala for Beginners
+I purchased a number of classes that I will be going through to progress my knowledge on a number of topics.
+To build out a knowledgebase of my learnings I will be keeping this repository up to date, and tagged with each section as I progresss through the class.

 ## Class Notes
+Below are class notes that will be broken out by section, and lecture.
+Each section will be tagged so that the history of the repository, and it associated code can be preserved.
 ### Section 1: The Absolute Scala Basics
 #### Lecture 1: Getting Started
 Setting up project skeleton in IntelliJ.